 Cytostatic drugs (“Chemo”) are poisonous sympathicotonic agents.
 They accelerate the growth of tumors that develop during the conflict-active phase.
 They also diminish the elasticity of the brain tissue involved during the healing process.
 Over the course of chemo treatments the brain edema alternatively compresses and expands.
 Eventually, this "accordion effect" can lead to the tearing of the brain tissue with serious consequences.

 Radiation treatments also have cytotoxic effects.
 Radioactivity destroys healthy body cells, including bone marrow where blood cells are produced.
 If the organism manages to recover, then we see leukemia during healing (just like with a biological “self-devaluation conflict” involving the bones).

-Angiogenesis Inhibitors: The angiogenesis-theory suggests that tumors stimulate new blood vessel growths (angiogenesis) to supply the tumor with nutrients.
+Angiogenesis Inhibitors: The angiogenesis theory suggests that cancers stimulate new blood vessel growths (angiogenesis) to supply the tumor with nutrients.
 It is assumed that the additional capillaries cause small “harmless” clusters of cells to become a large, “malignant tumor”.
 Based on the old medical paradigm that cancer is a “malignant disease”, angiogenesis inhibitors are trying to stop what is in reality a meaningful process.

 The importance of a healthy diet (see Diet Theory)